jescueta/blockchain-developer-bootcamp-final-project/README.md

 The smart contract leverages on ERC721 and ERC20 implementation from OpenZeppelin.
 This project uses Moralis for IPFS storage for the NFT image and metadata.

+### Tech Stack
+1. Front-end:
+   1. Angular 11
+   2. Moralis SDK (used this for IPFS and played around with their SDK a bit)
+   3. web3.js
+2. Smart Contract
+   1. OpenZeppelin
+   2. Truffle
+   3. Ganache
+   4. Solidity

+### Requirements
+1. Node v14/16
+2. Moralis Server (Used for IPFS - You may set this up for free at https://moralis.io)
+3. Truffle v5
+4. Ganache
+5. Metamask Plugin

 ## Directory Structure

 For simplicity, I created the project on the same root as the Angular project.
 So the truffle files are just located in different folders and both share the same `package.json`.